artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

 you would like users to have the ability to easily edit your finding aids locally after download, choose RTF, and users should be able to open the finding aid with any common document editor such as LibreOffice or Microsoft Word.
-If you prefer That the finding aids remain static and cannot be as easily edited  by users, PDF will be a better choice.
+If you prefer that the finding aids remain static and cannot be as easily edited by users, PDF will be a better choice.
 Note that most modern browsers include a PDF reader (meaning that once a user clicks the download button for a PDF-formatted finding aid, the finding aid will usually open in a new tab and be visible immediately to